-Nexus S 4G Ice Cream Sandwich update now availableAlex Wagner - Deputy Managing Editor, News Desk
+Nexus S 4G Ice Cream Sandwich update now availableAlex Wagner - Editorial Director of News and Content

 Heads up, Nexus S 4G owners!
 Sprint just announced that the Nexus S 4G's update to Android 4.0 Ice Cream Sandwich is now available.
 The update is build IMM76D and brings with it a bump up to Android 4.0 and all of the goodies that that entails, including Android Beam and new lock screen actions.
 The full changelog provided by Sprint looks like this:

 Nexus S Software Update - IMM76D (Android 4.0 - Ice Cream Sandwich)

 - Upgrades device operating system to Android 4.0 (Ice Cream Sandwich).